diesel-rs/diesel/CONTRIBUTING.md

 5. Now, try running the test suite to confirm everything works for you locally by executing `bin/test`.
 (Initially, this will take a while to compile everything.)
-In addition, if you want to compile and test a crate separately, you can refer to the command in `bin/test`.
+In addition, if you want to compile and test a crate separately, you can refer to the commands in `bin/test`.

 [rustup]: https://rustup.rs/